 Ricardo Jesús Gallén García (12 March 1972), is a Spanish classical guitarist who has been active since the mid-1990's.
 He is currently a Professor of Guitar at the Hochschule für Musik "Franz Liszt", Weimar, Germany.

+Gallén was born in Linares, Jaén, Spain in 1972.
+He started playing classical guitar at the age of four, performing in public just a year later.
 At the age of ten he entered the Conservatory of Music in Cordoba, receiving his first formal music education by the Conservatory's director and founder Tomás Villajos Soler.
-He continued his studies at the Conservatories of Jaén, Cordoba, Madrid and Granada, studying under Professors Victor Valls, Miguel Barbero, Demetrio Ballesteros and Carmelo Martinez and at the same time attended a number of master classes both in Spain and abroad.
-He studied guitar and ancient music at the University of Salzburg (Mozarteum) and Munich under Fisk, Eglhuber, Hübscher and Clerch.
-In 1999, he graduated at the Meisterklasse at the Hochschule für Musik in Munich.
+He continued his studies at the Conservatories of Jaén, Cordoba, Madrid and Granada, studying under Professors Victor Valls, Miguel Barbero, Demetrio Ballesteros and Carmelo Martinez and at the same time he attended a number of master classes both in Spain and abroad.
+He studied guitar and ancient music at the Universities of Mozarteum University of Salzburg and Hochschule für Musik und Theater München, with the Masters Eliot Fisk, Christoph Eglhuber, Jürgen Hübscher and Joaquin Clerch.
+In 1999 he completed the Meisterklassendiplom (Konzertexam) in the Hochschule für Musik und Theater München, under Joaquin Clerch.